minhtrancccp/various/docs/README.md

 ## Running Tests

-Run the following command either in the root directory or the `tests/` directory
+Run the following command in the `tests/` directory

 ```sh
 poetry run pytest